aldebaran/libqi/doc/source/api/cpp/future.rst

 - It is copied into another *Future* or *FutureSync*
 - `FutureSync::async` or any of the Future function is called (*wait*, *connect*, ...)

+*FutureSync* also has a cast operator that allows you to use the returned value transparently.

 .. code-block:: cpp

   qi::FutureSync<int> someFunction();